Efficient and Near-Optimal Online Portfolio Selection: Proofs deferred from Section

 For the sake of generality we shall consider truncation to~$\cE_{t-1,r}(w^\star)$ with arbitrary~$r \le 1/2$, and put~$r = 1/8$ post-hoc.
 By duality between the negative entropy and log-partition function (cf.~\eqref{eq:universal-portfolios-gibbs}),

-Here the second integral is smaller:~$\cE_{t-1,r}(w^\star) \subseteq \Delta_d$ by Lemma~\ref{lem:SC-sandwich} and Corollary~\ref{cor:SC-of-L}.
+Here the second integral is larger:~$\cE_{t-1,r}(w^\star) \subseteq \Delta_d$ by Lemma~\ref{lem:SC-sandwich} and Corollary~\ref{cor:SC-of-L}.
 Our goal is to show the reverse inequality up to the appropriate error term.
 To this end, we first note that

 Since~$L_{t-1}(w) \ge L_{t-1}(w^\star)$, the numerator can be upper-bounded by the~surface area of~$\Delta_d$:

 By the first-order optimality conditions~$\lang \nabla L_{t-1}(w^\star), w - w^\star \rang = 0$ for~$w \in \Delta_d$, whence by Lemma~\ref{lem:SC-sandwich}